Future Value Factor

-In finance, it is implied that the value of the money will increase over time if invested properly.
-The value of money received at present is more than the value of money that has to be received at a later date.
-This concept of money is based on the fact that an investor can invest the money he has received in the various options and earn some more money in the form of interest or dividends, or capital gain after some time.
+This concept of money is based on the fact that an investor can invest the money he has received in the various options and earn some more money in the form of interest di, dividends, or capital gain after some time.
 If he receives the money later, he will not earn the income he would have otherwise got till the receipt of the money after a year or more.
-Hence investors wish to calculate the value of money available with them at present at a future date.
+Hence, investors wish to calculate the value of money available to them at a future date.

 What is the future value factor?

-The future value factor (FVF) or future value interest factor (FVIF) is the equivalent value at some future date of a cash flow at time 0 or a series of cash flows that occur after an equal time interval.
-In simple words, the Future Value Factor or future value interest factor is used to calculate the value of a specific amount at a future date.
-Investors use this factor to estimate the value of the money they have at a future date, assuming a certain interest rate.
+Investors use this factor to estimate the value of their money at a future date, assuming a specific interest rate.
 It is also used for calculating the annuity payments or annuity due.
 For calculating the FVF, the interest is compounded based on the period specified.
 It is assumed that the principal’s interest during the period for compounding will also be reinvested and earn interest.
 Either a formula or tables can be used for determining FVF.

 FVF Formula – How to calculate future value factor?